Independent Contractors Thrive With Income From Multiple Sources

 Prioritizing Sources of Income

-My ability to survive as a solo entrepreneur for 10 years has depended in part on finding multiple sources of income -- both inside and outside of the business.
+My ability to survive as an independent contractor and solo entrepreneur for 10 years has depended in part on finding multiple sources of income -- both inside and outside of the business.

 Inside the business, I learned to develop income from sources other than my main activity, which is online management consulting.
 But my consulting work came first anyway because it produced the most income on an hourly basis.
 When I had certain days or weeks with spare time, I would focus on selling new services with a lower profit margin.